isi-nlp/ai2/README.md

 ### 1. Necessary Implementation

-1. Implement your own ModelLoader, TokenizerLoader, and Classifier, similar to those implemented in `ai2/huggingface.py`.
+1. Implement your own ModelLoader, TokenizerLoader, and Classifier, similar to those implemented in `huggingface.py`.
 2. Change the classifier in both `eval.py` as `train.py`

-In step 1, when you follow the interface of a `ModelLoader` or a `TokenizerLoader`, you will use a `model_type` and `model_weight` to direct your `load` function to find your model files.
+In step 1, when you follow the interface of a `textbook.interface.ModelLoader` or a `textbook.interface.TokenizerLoader`, you will use a `model_type` and `model_weight` to direct your `load` function to find your model files.

 Be sure to make modifications to test_dataset.py (change the tokenizer loader) and run your tokenizer on those datasets!